 With such a large and inspirational faculty, many participants take advantage and study with several teachers during their stay.
 For one course of piano (three hours) one teacher is usually allocated.
 If more than one course of piano is booked the lessons will most likely be with two teachers.
 It is also possible to request individual lessons with a different teacher each time.
 On the piano course it is possible to choose 4 names that you are interested in studying with.
 If possible we try to allocate your preferences, but it is not always possible.
 As everything is open to observe it is always possible to learn from every teacher working on the course.

 All information regarding allocation of teacher, concerts, extra classes etc will be given at registration.
 We will do our best to accommodate your preferences.

 Many people do 2 or 3 courses.
 Each course gives you 3 hours of individual lessons therefore if you did 3 courses you would have 9 hours in one part plus up to 7 hours of additional workshops.
-NB No more than 6 hours can be booked for each course.

 Scholarships are available for talented young pianists in financial need.